gvalkov/grblcom/README.rst

 |pypi| |build| |license|

-A rich serial console client for GRBL_.
+A rich serial console client for the GRBL_ g-code parser and CNC milling controller.

 Installation